Narasimman-Venkatakrishnan/shopping-cart/README.md

 Navigate to `http://localhost:4200/shop`.
 The app will automatically reload if you change any of the source files.

 As service requires basic auth sometimes browser may prompt login window.
-Please use credentials configured in microservice properties file(in prod enviroment same can be stored securely in keyvalut)
+Please use credentials configured in microservice properties file(in prod enviroment same can be stored securely in keyvalut) default: user/pass

 ## Build